David Garrick was an actor and theatre manager in the eighteenth century

 1740: His first dramatic works are premiered at Drury Lane Theatre including “Lethe or Aesop in the Shades” and “The Lying Valet.”

-1741: Appears in one of his first acting roles at Ipswich in “The Inconstant” by George Farquhar under the pseudonym of Mr Lydall.
+1741: Garrick appears in one of his first acting roles at Ipswich in “The Inconstant” by George Farquhar under the pseudonym of Mr Lydall.
 Debut’s in London as King Richard the Third at Goodman’s Fields and by the end of the year he is acting under his own name.
 Alexander Pope who watched him perform several times said: “that young man never had his equal as an actor, and he will never have a rival.”

 1743: Leads an actors’ walkout at Drury Lane with his colleague Charles Macklin but is reinstated into the company in December.